rosettatype/eczar/README.md

 ## Download

-You can download the compiled fonts from [Releases](https://github.com/rosettatype/Eczar/releases) section of this repo or from the Google Fonts directory.
+You can download the compiled fonts from Releases section of this repo or from the Google Fonts directory.
+[Download the latest release](https://github.com/rosettatype/eczar/releases/latest)

 ## Building the fonts from source